Secure your phone.

 - The IMSI number: This uniquely identifies the SIM card.

 - The phone number: This is often included in meta-information on apps on your phone and will be on the mobile phones of anyone you contact.

 - Apps: These can often reveal specific information, known as metadata, including your phone’s make, model and location.
 You need to read and understand the permissions of each of the apps on your phone.

 - Set a security lock on your phone.
 Using a pin is more secure than using pattern recognition and using at least six digits is recommended.

-- Know what content is stored on your phone and understand how that can put you at risk if your phone is taken or seized.
-This includes documents, recordings, photos as well as chats and phone logs.
+- Know what content is stored on your phone and understand how that can put you at risk if your phone is stolen or seized.
+This includes documents, recordings and photos, as well as chats and phone logs.

 - Avoid clicking on links or documents sent to you via SMS, email or social media chats.
-These could install malware onto your phone which can steal your data and/or listen to your calls.
+These could install malware onto your phone that could steal your data and/or listen to your calls.
 Read our guide on malware.

 - Download software updates regularly both for the operating system and for apps on your phone.
-Updates protect your phone from vulnerabilities which hackers can exploit.
+Updates protect your phone from vulnerabilities that hackers can exploit.

 - Your mobile phone and some apps on your phone record your location.
-This is to help them provide you with phone coverage as well as services that need to know your location, such as Google Maps.
+This is to help provide you with phone coverage, as well as services that need to know your location, such as Google Maps.
 This data is stored by the companies.

-- If your phone is lost, stolen or confiscated you may be able to remote wipe it.
-You will need to have set this up beforehand and your phone will need to be connected to the Internet in order to remote wipe.
-Read more about remote wiping here.
+- If your phone is lost, stolen or confiscated, you may be able to remote wipe it.
+You need to set this up beforehand and your phone will need to be connected to the internet in order to remote wipe.
+Read more here.